5 Minute Read

-- Spiritual Goals: Pick up a new devotional, start a daily gratitude journal, or get plugged in to a group at your church.
+- Spiritual Goals: Pick up a new devotional, start a daily journal, or plug in to a group at your church.

-- Fitness Goals: Hit the gym more often, take the stairs, or remember to eat your veggies.
+- Fitness Goals: Hit the gym more often, take the stairs, and remember to eat your veggies.

 - Educational Goals: Go back to finish your degree, get your MBA, or read a good book every month.

-- Family Goals: Plan one-on-one dates with your kids, have a standing date night with your spouse, or make it a point to call Mom and Dad every Sunday night.
+- Family Goals: Plan one-on-one dates with your kids, have a standing date night with your spouse, or make it a point to call your mom and dad on Sunday nights.

-- Career Goals: Work toward a promotion or raise, do something that will benefit your career, or send out resumes if you’re looking for a new career path.
+- Career Goals: Work toward a promotion or raise, learn something new about your line of work, or polish up and send out resumes if you’re looking for a new career path.

-- Social Goals: Say yes when someone invites you out to lunch or a social gathering, or for some of you, say no more often.
+- Social Goals: Say yes when someone invites you out to lunch or a social gathering (or for some of us) say no more often.

-Don’t get discouraged if you don’t accomplish your goals the way you originally planned or if you get off track.
-Life happens, and we all hit roadblocks along the way.
+Don’t get discouraged if you get off track.
+Life happens.
+We all hit speedbumps and roadblocks from time to time.
 That’s okay!
-As long as you stay focused on the end goal and keep taking small steps toward achieving it, you’ll be on your way to making a big change.
+As long as you stay focused on the end goal and keep taking small steps toward achieving it, you’ll be on your way to making a big life change.

 A strong first step toward reaching your financial goals would be Financial Peace University.
 It’s the proven plan that has helped more than 5 million people dump debt and start building wealth.
 And if you’re trying to figure out how long it will take you to become debt-free, our Debt Calculator will help.